kirbyfridge/module-3-challenge/README.md

 ### Description

 In this challenge, I created a strong password generator.
-That means that with each password, it will include lowercase & uppercase letters, numbers, & special characters & also be between 8 to 128 characters in length.
+That means that with each password, it can include lowercase & uppercase letters, numbers, and/or special characters if one desires!
+Also be between the user can choose their minimum & maximum password length (as long as it's between 8 to 128 characters in length) so it can perfectly fit the guidelines of any site.
 Press "Generate Password" & give it a try!

 The original starter code was created by Xandromus (thanks again!) where they have done the HTML, CSS, & part of the JavaScript but left the